An Interdisciplinary Team Approach

 When someone we love is seriously ill, we all want the best care possible.
-For most people that includes effective treatments to enable them to live longer along with skillful attention to comfort to enable them to live well.
+For most people that includes effective treatments to enable them to live longer, along with skillful attention to comfort, to enable them to live well.
 Most people prefer to spend their final days at home surrounded by their loved ones.
 When the time comes, most people want to die peacefully and with dignity.

 For many reasons, patients with a serious or incurable illness eventually decide to stop treatment and testing in exchange for improved comfort and quality of life.
 Hunterdon Hospice provides a bundle of services to support a patient and their family during this transition.

 The hospice philosophy centers on care for the patient in the context of his or her family and community.
-Hospice emphasizes comfort and quality of life — not length of life, which sets it apart from many traditional health disciplines.
+Hospice emphasizes comfort and quality of life — not the length of life, which sets it apart from many traditional health disciplines.
 Hospice is for people with a progressive, life-limiting disease and their families and caregivers.
-Care and supportive services are brought to the patient, whether they live in a personal residence, assisted living or nursing home setting, and help to make each day the best that it can be.
+Care and supportive services are brought to the patient, whether they live in a personal residence, assisted living, or nursing home setting, to help make each day the best that it can be.
 By bringing the care to you, patients and families can focus on being together.

-There are many myths and misconceptions about Hospice care that prevent timely access to the services.
+There are many myths and misconceptions about hospice care that prevent timely access to the services.
 Many people mistakenly think that turning to hospice means you are giving up and that death is imminent.
 In reality, many people benefit from hospice care for many months.
 In fact, the latest statistics show that people receiving hospice services live longer than those receiving just customary treatment.

 Families coping with terminal illness need support to deal with the complex issues around end-of-life care and grief, which can begin well before someone is near death.
 Many cannot anticipate the needs they will have, which is where Hunterdon Hospice can be of service.
 We bring expertise in end-of-life care and can guide families through a maze of the complex issues that they will face as a family.
-As experts in symptom management, Hunterdon Hospice provides comfort not only from physical but emotional and spiritual pain.
+As experts in symptom management, Hunterdon Hospice provides comfort not only from physical, but emotional and spiritual pain.
 We encourage patients and their families to be active participants in the decision-making process about the care that we deliver.